fxlin/p4-fs/docs/README.md

 **Contain some exercises requiring the root privilege, which cannot be done on granger1/2.**

-**To be completed on your own machine:** WSL2 (not WSL1), or Linux.
+**Windows/Linux users: **To be completed on your own machine.
+Windows users must use WSL2 (not WSL1).

-Mac users: use free VM service.
+**Mac users:** use free VM service.
 Try one of the following solutions:

 * AWS free tier https://aws.amazon.com/free
 * Digital Ocean https://www.digitalocean.com/ You can have a free account.